skai111/db48x/doc/0-Overview.md

 indicated above, there are two other methods to enter lowercase characters.

 Using 🟨 or 🟦 in combination with keys other than the numeric keypad gives a variety of special characters.
+The `CharactersMenu` and `Catalog` can be used to enter special characters in a more comfortable way.

 ### Key mapping